mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ### 🚧 Layouts

 The `SignInPage` component has versions with different layouts for authentication - one column, two column and others such.
-The APIs of these components is identical.
+The APIs of these components are identical.
+This is in progress.

+## 🚧 Other authentication Flows

+The `SignInPage` will be accompanied by other components to allow users to sign up, verify emails and reset passwords.
 This is in progress.